alissatroiano/Hue/README.md

 - Hue should be built for **two** different types of users:
  1) The Site Owner
- - Hue, the company, that wants to:
+    * Display & sell digital designs to customers.
-    - Sell artwork
+    Sell artwork

  2) The Shopper
- - Fans of art that want to:
+ - New and exisiting customers that want to:
-    - Purchase artwork
+    * View and purchase digital designs & services.

 ### User Stories